iFaceless/portal/README.md

 - **Validate** input data.
 - **Serialize** app-level objects to specified objects (schema structs).
 The serialized objects can be rendered to any standard formats like JSON for an HTTP API.

-Most importantly, if some fileds of a schema have different data sources, portal could **spawn several goroutines to retrieve fields' data concurrently** if you prefer.
+Most importantly, if some fields of a schema have different data sources, portal could **spawn several goroutines to retrieve fields' data concurrently** if you prefer.

 # Install